Radially polarized synchrotron from galaxy-cluster virial shocks: Radially polarized excess

-Strong confinement of the radially-binned signal near $\tau\simeq 2.4$ was previously identified in some other virial-shock tracers \citep{reiss2018detection, keshet20coincident, IlaniEtAl24a, IlaniEtAl24}, despite stacking, projection effects, and limited resolution.
+Strong confinement of the radially binned signal near $\tau\simeq 2.4$ was previously identified in some other virial-shock tracers \citep{reiss2018detection, keshet20coincident, IlaniEtAl24a, IlaniEtAl24}, despite stacking, projection effects, and limited resolution, localizing the stacked signal within a radial range narrower than the two-dimensional FWHM, supporting a universal extremal $\tau$.
 Polarized synchrotron emission is anticipated mainly where the virial shock is seen edge-on, so the present projected signal is expected to be even narrower than found in its non-polarized counterparts.
 Indeed, the excess in Fig.~\ref{fig:nuIhTauRes} is confined within a very narrow radial range; the local significance of the signal exceeds $4\sigma$ when the nominal resolution is doubled to $\Delta\tau=1/8$.
+The nominal FWHM of GMIMS, smaller than $\theta_{500}$ in our sample, may have been overestimated, as the underlying scans have a higher resolution \citep{WollebenEtAl21}; indeed, the $\eta$ values obtained here are small.

 Modeling the signal as a thin ring on the sky (the planar model of Refs.~\citep{keshet20coincident, HouEtAl23, IlaniEtAl24a}) yields TS-test values of $5.8$ for $\Delta\tau=1/4$ resolution, and $13.4$ for $\Delta\tau=1/8$.
-As the shock radius was already pre-determined, these one-added-parameter models correspond to virial-shock detections at $2.4\sigma$ and $3.7\sigma$ confidence levels, respectively.
+Here, $\mbox{TS} = \chi^2_- - \chi^2_+$ compares $\chi^2$ values obtained by fitting models of $\mathsf{n}$ parameters, obtained before ($-$ subscripts) and after ($+$ subscript) supplementing the background with a virial-shock component; TS then approximately follows a chi-squared distribution $\chi_\mathsf{n}^2$ of order $\mathsf{n}\equiv \mathsf{n}_+-\mathsf{n}_-$ \citep{Wilks1938}.
+As the shock radius was already pre-determined, these one-added-parameter, $\mathsf{n}=1$ models correspond to virial-shock detections at the $2.4\sigma$ and $3.7\sigma$ confidence levels, respectively.